pezhore/Proxmox-Home-Lab/docs/README.md

-# Homelab Documentation
+# Home lab Documentation

 ## Overview

-This is a collection of documentation for my homelab - it is a work in progress.
-I have two goals for my homelab:
+This is a collection of documentation for my home lab - it is a work in progress.
+I have two goals for my home lab:

-1. Provide a learning space for new-to-me techonologies/tools.
+1. Provide a learning space for new-to-me technologies/tools.
 2. House tooling that I use in the rest of my home network (DNS, Ad Blocking, etc).

-As my home network relies upon systems in this homelab, I strive for a certain level of security, resiliency, and ease of use.
+As my home network relies upon systems in this home lab, I strive for a certain level of security, resiliency, and ease of use.

 ## Hardware